 {

-"goal": "Download the sales report and save it as Q4-sales.csv",
+"goal": "Pull the Q4 numbers and save as Q4-sales.csv",

 "environment": "browser",